evrignaud/fim/README.md

 	File Integrity Checker

 	Available commands:
 		 init                           Initialize a Fim repository
 		 ci / commit                    Commit the current directory State diff                           Compare the current directory State with the previous one rdates / reset-dates           Reset the file modification dates like it's stored in the last committed State fdup / find-duplicates         Find duplicated files
-		 rdup / remove-duplicates  Remove duplicated files from local directory based on a master Fim repository log                       Display States log
+		 rmirror / rm-mirrored-files    Remove mirrored files from local directory based on a master Fim repository log                            Display States log
 		 help                           Prints the Fim help
 		 version                        Prints the Fim version

 	Available options:
 		 -a,--master-fim-repository <arg>   Fim repository directory that you want to use as master.
-Only for the remove duplicates command
+Only for the remove mirrored files command
 		 -c,--comment <arg>                 Sets that State comment during commit -f,--fast-mode                     Do not hash file content.
 Use only filenames and modification dates -h,--help                          Prints the Fim help